High Dimensional Logistic Regression Under Network Dependence: Introduction

-where $||\bm \theta||_1 := \sum_{i=1}^d |\theta_i|$.
-Under various regularity assumptions, we prove that if $\lambda$ is chosen proportional to $\sqrt{\log d/n}$, then with high probability, whenever $d \rightarrow \infty$ such that $d=o(N)$ (Theorem \ref{thm:estimate}).
+whenever $d \rightarrow \infty$ such that $d=o(N)$ (Theorem \ref{thm:estimate}).
 In particular, it follows from our results that for bounded degree networks, the PMPL estimate attains the same rate as in the independent logistic case \eqref{jointlogistic}, when $d=o(N)$ and the sparsity is bounded.
+We also have a more general result that quantifies the dependence on the network sparsity in the rate \eqref{eq:bt}, which allows us to establish consistency of the PMPL estimate beyond bounded degree graphs (Proposition \ref{ppn:estimateF}).
 Our results are fundamentally different from existing results on parameter estimation in high-dimensional graphical models based on multiple i.i.d. samples (see Section \ref{sec:structurelearning} for a review).
 Here, we only have access to a single sample from the model \eqref{eq:logisticmodel}, hence, unlike in the multiple samples case, one cannot treat the different neighborhoods in the network as independent, which renders classical techniques for proving consistency inapplicable.
 Consequently, to handle the dependencies among the different neighborhoods in the pseudo-likelihood function we need to use a different (non-classical) set of tools.
-Specifically, our proofs combine a conditioning technique introduced in \cite{cd_ising_estimation}, which tranforms a general Ising model to a model satisfying the Dobrushin condition (where the dependence is sufficiently weak), and the concentration inequalities for functions of dependent random variables in the Dobrushin regime, based on the method of exchangeable pairs \cite{scthesis}.
+Specifically, our proofs combine a conditioning technique introduced in \citet{cd_ising_estimation}, which tranforms a general Ising model to a model satisfying the Dobrushin condition (where the dependence is sufficiently weak), and the concentration inequalities for functions of dependent random variables in the Dobrushin regime, based on the method of exchangeable pairs \citep{scthesis}.